stb-tester/stb-tester/README.rst

 A video-capture record/playback system for automated testing of set-top boxes
 -----------------------------------------------------------------------------

-:Copyright: Copyright (C) 2012 YouView TV Ltd.
+:Copyright: Copyright (C) 2012 YouView TV Ltd. and others
 :License: LGPL v2.1 or (at your option) any later version (see LICENSE file in
           the source distribution for details)
 :Version: @VERSION@